 The Staar Visian ICL is a flexible phakic lens that is implanted behind the iris just in front of the natural lens.
 It can be used for moderate to high myopia and hyperopia and can come with astigmatism correction incorporated.
 These lenses have a long history.
 The major requirement is to size the lens correctly, a task that cannot always be done precisely.

-If too long the lenses vault forward and may require replacement if they cause chafing of the iris.
+If too long the lenses vault (bend) forward and may require replacement if they cause chafing of the iris.
 If too short they sit too close to the lens with the risk in the long term of cataract formation.
-It is now possible to determine when a lens is too close to the natural lens by using a Pentacam, well before cataract develops and replace it with a longer lens.
+It is now possible use a Pentacam to determine when a lens is too long or short and replace it with a more suitable lens to avoid the potential problems that can arise .
 Regular checks are therefore essential.